-- 9.1.
-All pupils must be taught the aspects of sex education outlined in the primary science curriculum this includes teaching about the main external parts of the human body, how it changes as it grows from birth to old age, including puberty, and the reproductive process in some plants and animals. - 9.2.
-The academy is free to determine whether pupils should be taught sex education beyond what is required of the national curriculum. - 9.3.
-At our school we do teach pupils RSE beyond what is required of the science curriculum. - 9.4.
-Parents/carers are fully consulted in the organisation and delivery of our RSE curriculum, in accordance with section 3 and section 4 of this policy. - 9.5.
-Parents/carers are given the opportunity to advise on what should be taught through RSE.
+- 9.2.
+The academy is free to determine whether pupils should be taught in Sex Education beyond what is required of the national curriculum. - 9.3.
+At our school we do teach pupils Sex Education beyond what is required of the Science curriculum. - 9.4.
+Parents/carers are fully consulted in the organisation and delivery of our Sex Education curriculum, in accordance with section 3 and section 4 of this policy. - 9.5.
+Parents/carers are informed what will be taught through Sex Education through age-specific letters. - 9.6.
+The age and development of pupils is always considered when delivering Sex Education. - 9.7.
+A list of the statutory topics included in the Science national curriculum at the different key stages, can be found in Appendix 1 Science national curriculum.